sourcebroker/deployer-extended/README.rst

 db:move
 +++++++

-- | *Note*
-  | This command allows you to move database between instances.
+This command allows you to move database between instances.
-    In the background it runs several commands to accomplish this task.
+In the background it runs several other tasks to accomplish this.

-- | *Example*
-  | Example call when you are on your local instance can be ``dep db:move live dev``
-    This will move database from live instance to dev instance.
-    It will do following:
+Here is the list of tasks that will be done afer "db:move":
 1) First it runs db:export task on target instance and get the "dumpcode" as return to use it in next commands.
-    2) Then it runs db:download (with "dumpcode" value from first task).
+2) Then it runs db:download on current instance (with "dumpcode" value from first task).
-    3) Then it runs db:process (with "dumpcode" value from first task).
+3) Then it runs db:process on current instance (with "dumpcode" value from first task).
+4) Then it runs db:upload on current instance (with "dumpcode" value from first task).
-    4) Then it runs db:import (with "dumpcode" value from first task).
+5) Then it runs db:import on target instance (with "dumpcode" value from first task).

+**Example**
+Example call when you are on your local instance can be ``dep db:move live dev``

 db:process
 ++++++++++

-- | *Note*
-  | This command will run some defined commands on pure sql file as its sometimes needed to remove
-    or replace some strings directly on sql file before importing.
+This command will run some defined commands on pure sql file as its sometimes needed to remove or replace some strings directly on sql file before importing.
 There is required option --dumpcode to be passed.

-- | *Example*
+**Example**
   ::

    dep db:process --dumpcode=0772a8d396911951022db5ea385535f66